mapaiva/vcard-go/README.md

 # vcard-go
-A minimal library to manipulate VCard file using Golang
+A minimal library to manipulate VCard file using Golang.
+This library is based on [RFC6350](https://tools.ietf.org/html/rfc6350).

 ## Installation
 ```sh